What are the Golden Rules of Accounting?

 • Personal Account

+A personal account includes individuals, associations, and companies.
+A personal account can further be subcategorised into an artificial personal account, natural personal account, and representative personal account.
 An artificial personal account includes hospitals, government bodies, companies, partnerships, etc. A natural personal account includes a capital account, creditors, a drawing account, debtors, etc. A representative personal account includes a group of persons or a particular person.

 • Nominal Account

-A nominal account is a normal ledger account that contains the temporary transactions such as incomes, profits, expenses, and losses for a specific period.
+A nominal account is a normal ledger account that contains temporary transactions such as incomes, profits, expenses, and losses for a specific period.
 At the beginning of the next fiscal year, the balances are reset to zero.
 Salary accounts, commission received, rent account, and interest account are examples of nominal accounts.

 • Real Account

 All assets and liabilities are recorded under real account.
 Further, assets are categorised into tangible and intangible assets.
-Furniture, buildings, land, machinery, etc, are included in tangible assets.
+Furniture, buildings, land, machinery, etc., are included in tangible assets.
 On the other hand, goodwill, patents, copyrights, etc., are recorded as intangible assets.
 These accounts are carried forward into the next fiscal year.

 Benefits of the Golden Rules of Accounting

-Fundamentals of the Golden Rules of Accounting
+Risks of the Golden Rules of Accounting

 Who Needs to Follow the Golden Rules of Accounting?